 The Tigers suited up in full pads for the first time today in preparation for two-a-days starting tomorrow.

 Memphis opens up the 2013 season hosting Duke on September 7.

 Day two of preseason camp is in the books for the Memphis Tigers football team and it was another scorcher.
 Watch highlights and interviews from day two right here on the Memphis Tiger Network.

 The Memphis football team opened up their preseason camp today.
 Check out some highlights from the first day and hear from junior DB Bobby McCain and head coach Justin Fuente.

-Jeff Kupper is in his fourth season as the director of football operations.
+Jeff Kupper is in his fifth season as the director of football operations.
 He joined the Tigers after spending five seasons in a similar capacity at Columbia University.